The Shocking Reason You May Weigh More Than Your Friends

 What you can do:

 If it doesn’t come naturally, conscientiousness is going to take a little more work, but you have plenty of help.
-NuMi, Nutrisystem’s free food tracker was made just for you.
+The Nutrisystem app was made just for you.
 It allows you to easily keep track of everything you eat and all of your activity.
 You can’t be disorganized and lose sight of where you are when it’s that easy.
 Use reminders—whether it’s Post-it notes, a small notebook, tablet or your smartphone—to prompt you to do what you need to do.
 Schedule your gym or walking sessions.
 Make daily schedules and keep to them.
 De-clutter your work area or just the kitchen junk drawer.
 A study at the University of California at Los Angeles found that the more stuff you have, the higher your level of cortisol, the stress hormone.
 Getting rid of clutter can help relieve your stress and make you feel accomplished.
 It’s such a good feeling, you’re going to want to keep at it.